 We are proud to be a school with a distinctive church ethos.
 We seek to work with our Church to serve our community, to cherish and nurture everyone in our School and Church families, and to forge links.

 At Cranborne First we seek to be an inclusive community however we respect the right of parents to withdraw their children from Collective Worship and Religious Education.
 This school expects that withdrawal will only be made following parental discussion with the Headteacher followed by written confirmation of withdrawal.

 The school will provide a system of suitable supervision for children withdrawn from Acts of Collective Worship and Religious Education.
 However, no additional work will be set or followed in this time.

-Please click on the links below to learn more about the values we will be focusing on in Collective Worship throughout the year.
+Please click on the links below to learn more about the values we will be focusing on in Collective Worship throughout the academic year 2018-2019.
 There are lots of ideas for ways that you can explore these values as a family.